astral-sh/rye/docs/guide/config.md

 # `false` to disable this behavior.
 venv-mark-sync-ignore = true

+# When set to `true` Rye will fetch certain interpreters with build information.
+# This will increase the space requirements, will put the interpreter into an
+# extra folder called `./install/` and place build artifacts adjacent in `./build`.
+fetch-with-build-info = false

 # a array of tables with optional sources.
 Same format as in pyproject.toml
 [[sources]]
 name = "default"